-- Footwear industry; Glass industry & trade; Ansett - View trade catalogue examples
+- Footwear industry; Glass industry & trade; Ansett - trade catalogues

 - Nellie Melba, Joan Sutherland & Richard Bonynge (performers), Bangarra Dance Theatre (dance company), J.C.
-Williamson (theatre company), Garnet H. Carroll (entrepreneur) - View examples of peforming arts ephemera in the PROMPT collection
+Williamson (theatre company), Garnet H. Carroll (entrepreneur), William Anderson (entrepreneur) - performing arts ephemera in the PROMPT collection

 - Collection of digitised menus, including articles written about this collection such as Food for thought and Speak what you eat.